calham21/2D_3D_Cape_Demo_master/README.md

 # TO DO
 - Have a way to manipulate the cape during runtime (eg add an offset to the bottom of the cape when moving)
+- Maybe have cape wave consistant with looking direction?